shanelgarcia/todolist_lab01/Readme.md

 ## Branding
 - AppName: Takeout Box
-- Tagline: Checking out your task made easy
+- Tagline: Checking out your tasks made easy
 - Logo:
   - Idea #1: Take out moped, similar to what Chinese restaurants use, with checked checkbox on top of the seat
   - Idea #2: Food truck with the back of the truck looking like a checkbox